saz/puppet-ssh/README.markdown

     }
 ```

-This is working for both, client and server
+This is working for both, client and server.

 ### Both client and server
 Host keys will be collected and distributed unless